-I haven’t had chocolate chip mint in a really long time, and I thought the flavor combination would make a great dairy-free dessert.
-I adapted my Chocolate “Cheesecake” recipe to make a dairy-free, egg-free, gluten-free dessert.
+I haven’t had chocolate chip mint in a really long time, and I thought the flavor combination would make a great Grasshopper Pie.
+I adapted my Chocolate “Cheesecake” recipe to make a raw, dairy-free, egg-free, gluten-free treat.

 - The Crust Ingredients: